JoelPJacob/ExpenseTracker/README.md

   - Example flows:
     - Login → Home
     - Home → Transactions
-  - Tab navigation is used for switching between key screens like Home and Transactions.

 ## Code Quality
 - **Clean, Reusable Components**: Components are modular and reusable, following best practices for React Native development.